zairl23/react-wp/readme.md

 **You will need to change (or remove) to the proxy definition for browser-sync in gulp/config.js**

-**To bundle JS and compile LESS:**
+To bundle JS and compile LESS:
 ```
 gulp build
 ```

-Need to add uglify/minification.

 For watch & browser-sync:
 ```